Flux cost functions and optimal metabolic states: Mathematical properties of flux cost function

 \subsection{The optimum points of concave flux cost functions are polytope vertices}

-If all flows in a B-polytope are \statedistinct, the optimal (enzyme-cost-minimising) flow must be a polytope vertex.
-If several optimal flows exist, one of them must be a polytope vertex.
-We can see this as follows.
+\co{CHECK FIRST two sentences!} If all {\flow}s in a B-polytope are \statedistinct, the optimal (i.e.~enzyme-cost-minimising) {\flow} must be a polytope vertex if this optimum unique.
+Otherwise, at least one of them must be a polytope vertex (and they all lie on a line, plane, or hyperplane).
+For the proof, we regard the F-cone as a closed set and continue the flux cost function -- which is continuous inside the F-cone -- to flux cone boundaries, including all vertices.
+After a proof for this function, we will handle the remaining cases in which the flux cost function is discontinuous between an F-cone and one of its boundaries. \co{im haupttext kurz auf dieses problem verweisen!}

-\textbf{A concave flux cost function has a minimum point in a polytope vertex} The enzymatic flux cost assumes its minimum value on a B-polytope in one of the vertices.
-However, the same minimal value may also occur in other, non-vertex points, but no lower values.
+\textbf{A concave flux cost function has an optimum point in a polytope vertex} The enzymatic flux cost function on a B-polytope has a global minimum in one of the polytope vertices.
+The same minimal value can occur in non-vertex points.
 We can see this as follows.
-Any polytope point $\vv$ can be seen as a convex combination $\sum_\alpha \eta_\alpha \vv_{(\alpha)}$ of the vertices.
-If the enzymatic flux cost is concave on the B-polytope, the cost $\fluxcost(\vv)$ must be equal or higher than the combined cost $\sum_\alpha \eta_\alpha \fluxcost(\vv_{(\alpha)})$.
-This combined cost, in turn, must be equal or higher than the lowest cost $min_\alpha \fluxcost(\vv_{(\alpha)})$ among all vertices.
-Thus, if an interior point $\vv$ assumes the minimum cost value on the B-polytope, there will always be a vertex point with the same minimum value.
+Any polytope point $\vv$ can be written as a convex combination $\sum_\alpha \sigma_\alpha \vv_{(\alpha)}$ of the vertices.
+If the flux cost function is concave on the B-polytope, the cost $\acost(\vv)$ in a point $\vv$ must be at least as high as the combined cost $\sum_\alpha \sigma_\alpha \acost(\vv_{(\alpha)})$ of the vertex points, and this combined cost must be at least as high as the lowest cost $\mbox{min}_\alpha \acost(\vv_{(\alpha)})$ among the vertices.
+Thus, if an inner point $\vv$ achieves the minimum cost, there must also be a vertex point with the same minimum cost.

-\textbf{Concave flux cost functions have minimum points only on polytope vertices} If the enzymatic flux cost function is strictly concave on the B-polytope, its optima can \emph{only} be vertex points.
-With strict concavity, the cost of an interpolated flow $\vv = \sum_\alpha \eta_\alpha \vv_{(\alpha)}$ (with $\eta_\alpha \in ]0,1[, \sum_\alpha \eta_\alpha =1$) will be higher than the linearly combined cost.
-Therefore, whenever a non-vertex point has a cost $\fluxcost$, there will always be a vertex point with an even lower cost.
+\textbf{Strictly concave flux cost functions have minimum points only on polytope vertices} If the enzymatic flux cost function is strictly concave on the B-polytope, all its minimum points must be polytope vertices.